How many times have you stuck to categorize your blog post?

 I used to choose a category for my posts just before publishing it.
-After blogging for few months I found that I have many categories on my blog.
+After blogging for a few months I found that I have many categories on my blog.
 I also found it difficult that which posts belong to which category.

-I also found it difficult that which post I published and which I didn’t.
+I also found it difficult which post I published and which I didn’t.
 It made me crazy.

 Now you can imagine if I’m crazy because of these unorganized categories then how my readers feel about this.